aopsahl25/final_project/README.md

 ```
 7
 ```
-In terms of query configuration, users can further control query execution by setting the model, decoder, logging parameters, etc. for the query.
-For example, the following code would override the model and decoder specified in the query program and communicate whether to print verbose logging outputs during execution (e.g., LLM inference parameters).
+In terms of configuration, users can further control query execution by setting the model, decoder, logging parameters, etc. for a given query.
+For example, the following code would override the default model and decoder specified in the query program and communicate whether to print additional logging outputs during execution (e.g., LLM inference parameters).
 ```
 @lmql.query(model = lmql.model("chatgpt"), decoder = "argmax", verbose=False)
 def example3():